POLYCYSTIC KIDNEY DISEASE OVERVIEW

 Liver cysts become larger and more numerous as patients age.
 In addition, women have larger liver cysts than men, particularly women who have had multiple pregnancies or who have taken oral contraceptive pills or hormone replacement therapy for prolonged periods of time.

 Most people with liver cysts have no symptoms and have normal or near-normal liver function.
-However, some people develop abdominal fullness, early satiety, difficulty breathing, or less commonly, pain (which may require drainage of the cyst if it is persistent and severe) and/or cyst infection (which requires antibiotic therapy and, in some cases, drainage).
+However, some people develop abdominal fullness, early satiety, difficulty breathing, or, less commonly, pain (which may require drainage of the cyst, if it is persistent and severe) and/or cyst infection (which requires antibiotic therapy and, in some cases, drainage).
+Replacing the liver by a liver transplant may rarely be needed in the most severe cases.

 Abdominal wall hernias — A hernia is an area of weakness in a muscle.
 The area may protrude if the organs behind the muscle press against the area of weakness, especially as a person increases the pressure in their abdomen (such as during a cough or while carrying a heavy package).
 Abdominal wall hernias are relatively frequent, affecting approximately 45 percent of people with ADPKD.
 Abdominal wall hernias are usually located on the midline just above the belly button (ventral) or in the groin (inguinal) areas.

-Surgery is the best treatment for abdominal wall hernias, but not all hernias require surgical repair.
+Surgery is the best treatment for abdominal wall hernias that cause pain, but not all hernias require surgical repair.
 Small hernias may be monitored over time.

 POLYCYSTIC KIDNEY DISEASE DIAGNOSIS

 It is usually easy to diagnose autosomal dominant polycystic kidney disease (ADPKD) in people who develop flank or abdominal pain and in those who have a family history of ADPKD.
 An imaging study, such as an ultrasound, is recommended as the first diagnostic test and may reveal multiple cysts on both kidneys.
+Kidneys are usually enlarged, but may be of normal size in the early stages.
 Cysts may also be seen in the liver, pancreas, and spleen.

 POLYCYSTIC KIDNEY DISEASE TREATMENT